 Synergies with other space components and other non-space technologies are applicable to this topic.

-The developed applications shall have a clearly defined commercial potential and should respond to user needs.
+The developed applications should have a clearly defined commercial potential and should respond to user needs.
 Standardisation of new technologies is also in the scope of the topic and might be considered by the applicant.
-The expected final TRL of the solution developed shall be between 7 and 9.
+The solution developed is expected to achieve TRL7-9 by the end of the project.

 Proposals should deliver new innovative applications, with commercial and social benefits, impact and a clear market uptake.
 The standardisation of new technologies is also in the scope of the topic and might be considered by the applicant.
 The use of other space components such as Copernicus is highly encouraged.
 The developed solutions may integrate other non-space technologies like IoT, big data, artificial intelligence, drones, 5G, augmented/mixed reality etc.

 • Participation of industry, in particular SMEs and midcaps, is encouraged;